 There were also drop in sessions – for example a morning session for adults wanting to learn more (CoderDojo 101 for Parents) and an afternoon session called Moonhack.
 Moonhack was a challenge/task to program a lunar buggy to travel across a lunar surface (that day was the 50th anniversary of the lunar landing after all) in Scratch or Python with lots of volunteers there to help them complete the coding.
 Parents 101 was as it sounds, a session to explain CoderDojos and answer questions.
 We even had a few that were interested in starting one where they lived.

-The idea is fairly simple: in the fall of 2019 we’re giving away a micro:bit to every 6th grader in Putnam County through the four Putnam County school systems and the Putnam County Public Library.
+The idea is fairly simple: in the fall of 2019 we gave away a micro:bit to every 6th grader in Putnam County through the four Putnam County school systems and the Putnam County Public Library.
+Since then we’ve provided these kits to other organizations in our area.
 You may also be interested in our CoderDojo and Pi Makers meetup.